Western Michigan vs. Nevada Quick Lane Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 Western Michigan Stats and Trends

-- In Western Michigan's 12 games this year, it has five wins against the spread.

-- The Broncos have an against the spread record of 3-4-1 in their eight games as a favorite of 6 points or more so far this season.
+- The Broncos are 3-4-1 ATS when favored by 6 points or more this season.

 - Western Michigan's games this year have hit the over on six of 12 set point totals (50%).

-- Western Michigan is 4-2 against the spread and 5-1 overall this season when the team puts up more than 24.4 points.
+- Western Michigan is 4-2 against the spread and 5-1 overall this season when the team scores more than 24.4 points.

 - This year, the Broncos have 15 turnovers, 11 fewer than the Wolf Pack have takeaways (26).